daniyalmaster693/QR-Code-Component/README.md

 # QR-Code-Component
 A basic HTML, CSS challenge from Frontend Mentor.
-This project was made to practice flexbox, and basic layouts.
-This is the solution to the project
+This challenge was made to practice flexbox and basic layouts.
+This is the solution to the challenge.

 <h2> Outcome </h2>